 Domaine de Villaine

-When the monks left the valley, it fell into disrepair until Aubert de Villaine and his American wife Pamela revitalised it in the 1970s.
-Heir to and co-director of the famous Domaine de la Romanée-Conti in Vosne-Romanée, Aubert decided to settle in peaceful Bouzeron.
-Despite his busy work schedule on the Côte de Nuits, he found time to make wine here.
-Years of studying this unique terroir made him and his wife Pamela pioneers in one of Burgundy’s last forgotten enclaves.
-The most unusual grape variety grown here is Aligoté – not just any variety, but the star of Bouzeron, the only official Aligoté appellation.
+Aubert de Villaine chose to settle in the quiet village of Bouzeron.
+Despite his work in the Côte de Nuits, he found the time to make wine in the Côte Chalonnaise as well.
+Years of studying this unique terroir turned him and his wife Pamela into pioneers of one of Burgundy’s last forgotten enclaves.
+The most distinctive grape grown here is Aligoté Doré — not just any variety, but the star of Bouzeron: the only official Aligoté appellation.

-Wines from Domaine De Villaine
+Wines from Domaine de Villaine

 Shopping Basket